 Core Structure

-• Demand: use installation vessels to locate where and when load or exposure is changing.
+• Demand: use installation vessels to locate where and when exposure is changing.

-• Supply: use subsea cables to test whether real supply capacity or a bottleneck is visible.
+• Supply: use subsea cables to test whether the issue is real capacity or a bottleneck.

 • Price: use port infrastructure to trace the lag into tariffs, import costs, or industrial margins.